-ESB (Customer Solutions) is responsible for providing resources only where explicitly agreed.
+'ESB energy' is responsible for providing resources only where explicitly agreed.

-1.2 ESB (Customer Solutions) Contractors
+1.2 'ESB energy' Contractors

-ESB (Customer Solutions) procures contractors who offer different services to the business to support its business needs and requirements, e.g., home services, construction, IT support, Smart Energy Services, eCars, telecommunications, etc. ESB (Customer Solutions) recognises that our contractors are duty bound by health and safety legislation and ESB (Customer Solutions) safety requirements.
+'ESB energy' procures contractors who offer different services to the business to support its business needs and requirements, e.g.., IT support, Smart Energy Services, eCars, etc. 'ESB energy' recognises that our contractors are duty bound by health and safety legislation and 'ESB energy' safety requirements.
 There will be varying levels of risk associated with the contractor's activities from those who carry out construction related activities in to those who work in an office environment.
-For the purpose of this document we have categorised the services provided by ESB (Customer Solutions) contractors into the three service types listed below.
+For the purpose of this document we have categorised the services provided by 'ESB energy' contractors into the three service types listed below.
 The relevant sections will highlight the safety requirements that we expect contractors to comply with.

-\\ In the event that your company is categorised in more than one section i.e. construction contractor & support service contractor then both sets of guidelines must be adhered to.
+In the event that your company is categorised in more than one section i.e. construction contractor & support service contractor then both sets of guidelines must be adhered to.

-Construction Service Contractors Construction Service Contractors are (Section 3) contractors who are competent in performing construction related activities. i.e. electrical working, construction, mechanical engineering, building maintenance, etc. This definition includes professional advisors whose work requires them to visit or work at sites where construction activities are carried out.

-Support Service Contractors (Section 4) Support Service Contractors are contractors who are not involved in "Construction Work" as defined under the Construction Regulations 2013.
+Construction Service Contractors (Section 3) Construction Service Contractors are contractors who are competent in performing construction related activities. i.e. electrical working, construction, mechanical engineering, building maintenance, etc. This definition includes professional advisors whose work requires them to visit or work at sites where construction activities are carried out.
+Support Service Contractors (Section 4) Support Service Contractors are contractors who are not involved in "Construction Work" as defined under the Construction (Design and Management) Regulations 2015.
 Examples of this would be catering, cleaning, IT support, etc. Consultant Support Contractors (Section 6) Consultant Support Contractors are contractors who are experts or advisors to ESB in a specific field or subject matter.
 They carry out project work within a specific time frame usually short to medium term either in-house or remotely.